nbovee/shop-inventory/README.md

-# Shop Prototype Repository
+# Shop Inventory System

-This repository is the development repository for the Rowan Shop & Pantry Inventory System.
-Due to installation constraints where no WAN is available, it is built with [Django](https://www.djangoproject.com/) and compiled for Raspberry Pi using the [pi-gen](https://github.com/RPi-Distro/pi-gen) tool for fully offline deployment.
-[UV](https://docs.astral.sh/uv/), [Docker](https://docs.docker.com/), [WSL](https://docs.microsoft.com/en-us/windows/wsl/install), and [VSCode](https://code.visualstudio.com/) are used for development as they were easy to onboard inexperienced developers with.

-Effort has been taken to make this follow [Filesystem Hierarchy Standard](https://refspecs.linuxfoundation.org/FHS_3.0/fhs/index.html).
-This is a design choice, to allow for easy reuse of the build process for other projects or multiple concurrent applications.
-The service files are used to automatically start the Django server on boot, without the security risks of running as root or with auto-login.
+This repository contains the Django-based inventory management system for the Rowan Shop & Pantry.
+The application is designed for offline-only operation using [Django](https://www.djangoproject.com/) with SQLite.
+[UV](https://docs.astral.sh/uv/) is used for dependency management and development.

 <div markdown="1">